An Executive Director for the Arts in Academia / Freelance Artist

 Mr. Wolfe is currently an Associate Professor at North Idaho College and Director of the Theatre Program.

 In small spaces or large theatres, Mr. Wolfe has directed and devised theatre, musicals, and operas for over 10 years.

 Mr. Wolfe has been choreographing violence for the stage and screen for over 20 years.

-Erick Wolfe is currently serving as the Chair of Theatre, co-director of Musical Theatre, and program director for the Arts Administration and Leadership program at Missouri Southern State University.
+Erick Wolfe is currently serving as the Director of Theatre at North Idaho College.
 He has trained and directed professional actors and performers for over 20 years and has worked with top-rated performers and directors from all around the world in Opera, Musical Theatre, Ballet, Theatre, Commercials, Television, and Film.
 He is a Certified Teacher with the British Academy of Dramatic Combat, the Academy of Performance Combat, and has held the position of National Representative of Stage Combat for the Association of Theatrical Movement Educators.
 He holds an M.F.A. in Theatre and Film from the University of New Orleans, and a B.F.A. in Theatre Performance from the University of Central Oklahoma.